 - Memory - Memory Usage and Memory Fault metrics

-- Network - Network Usage metrics (only available when running in Diagnostic mode), see "Enable Dynamic Monitoring Mode (DMM)" under Standalone Machine Agent Configuration Properties
+- Network - Network Usage metrics (only available when running in Diagnostic mode).
+For more information on Diagnostic mode, see "Enable Dynamic Monitoring Mode (DMM)" under Machine Agent Configuration Properties.

 - The Node Dashboard also includes a Containers tab for the container in which that node is running.

-To view time-series metric data for containers, double-click one of container metric graphs (CPU, Memory, Network, Disk) to open the Metric Browser with the displayed metric selected.
-The Metric Browser tree displays the full set of metrics available for that container, and you can add these to the Metric Browser display by double-clicking the metric you wish to select.
-See Container Metrics
+To view time-series metric data for containers, double-click on one of container metric graphs (CPU, Memory, Network, Disk).
+This will open the Metric Browser with the displayed metric selected.
+The Metric Browser tree displays the full set of metrics available for that container, and you can add these to the Metric Browser display by double-clicking on the metric you wish to select.
+See Container Metrics.

-Using Dynamic Monitoring Mode (DMM), you can selectively control the number of Container metrics reported for individual containers.
-Rather than have all Agents report all metrics for all containers all the time, you can configure individual Agents to collect:
+You can selectively control the number of Container metrics reported for individual containers, using Dynamic Monitoring Mode (DMM).
+Rather than have all agents report all metrics for all containers all the time, you can configure individual agents to collect

 - Key Performance Indicator metrics only (KPI mode)